tpuschel/duality/core/README.md

 App-is-valid :=
 - `e1 ! e2 -> e3` &nbsp; => &nbsp; `(type-of e1) = e2 -> e3`

 Sadly, this doesn't quite work.
-While e2 is now reflected at the type level, enabling dependent typing, then notion of equality is not anymore appropriate in this case.
+While e2 is now reflected at the type level, enabling dependent typing, the notion of equality is not anymore appropriate in this case.

 `type-of e1` is supposed to be an abstraction, yet an abstraction is clearly not equal to any equality map.